Fisher-Price Jumperoo Review and Videos

 Fourth, there are a few convenience aspects worth mentioning: The play tray is easily wiped clean, and the seat fabric can be removed and machine washed, which is a total game-changer!

-Finally, we would be remiss to not mention that the entire platform does a great job bouncing and responding to your baby's input.
-Not only that, but the seat can spin 360-degrees around in a full circle, which is awesome!
+Finally, we would be remiss to not mention that the entire platform does a great job of bouncing and responding to your baby's input.
+Not only that, but the seat can spin 360 degrees around in a full circle, which is awesome!

 What we Loved and Disliked

 Our list up above (in the overall impressions section) gives a full overview of what we loved and disliked, but we will include a few additional points here.

 We love how the Jumperoo moves!
 It shakes side to side with little kicks and does a nice smooth bouncing motion with big kicks and jumps.
 In this regard, it responds nicely to the force your baby is able to exert, matching their power to the responsiveness of the baby jumper.